 We do not know of any business or proposals to be considered at the Annual Meeting other than those set forth in this Proxy Statement.
-If any other business is properly presented at the Annual Meeting, the proxies received from our stockholders give the proxy holders the authority to vote on the matter in their sole discretion.
-In accordance with our Bylaws, no business (other than the election of the three Class A nominees and Proposals 2, 3 and 4 may be brought before the Annual Meeting, or any adjournment or postponement thereof, unless such business is brought by or at the direction of the Board or a committee of the Board.
+If any other business were somehow properly presented at the Annual Meeting, the proxies received from our stockholders give the proxy holders the authority to vote on the matter in their sole discretion.
 Who will count the votes?

-Continental Stock Transfer & Trust will act as the inspector of election and will tabulate the votes.
+[•] will act as the inspector of election and will tabulate the votes.